A Message from the Head of School

 Mr Holt enjoys creating a warm and welcoming classroom environment where purposeful learning is encouraged by promoting children’s growth and independence.

 Travelling is Mr Holt’s passion and he has loved travelling around different parts of Asia especially the country of Japan.
 He enjoys hiking, drawing, video games and exploring new places.
-He is extremely excited to move to Tokyo as it is his favourite city of all time!

 In her previous school she held the role of Reading Lead, and enjoys bringing a love of language and books to the classroom.
 With a passion for all things creative, she loves bringing learning to life inside the classroom and out, promoting natural enquiry around a topic.
 In her spare time, she enjoys singing, dancing and running.

 Before teaching internationally, Ms Ramsey taught in the UK for two years.
 When not teaching or reading, she loves to spend time outdoors, travelling and exploring new places.
 She enjoys lots of different activities, especially hiking and horseback riding.
-Ms Ramsey is excited to start a new adventure in Japan, joining Phoenix House as a class teacher.

 Mr Navin is of dual heritage with a Chinese mother and British father and lived in the UK, Thailand and Germany during his childhood before attending Bangor University (Wales) to gain his teaching degree.
 Mr Navin has a keen interest in dramatic arts having both performed and provided technical assistance to a number of shows over the years.
 His other interests include photography, music, cooking, coffee and travel.